How to get the most out of your Ride1UP electric bike battery...

 - Be sure to close the rubber charger port cover after disconnecting your charger.

-- If contaminants or moisture enter the charging port, it can destroy your battery and pose a safety risk!
+- If contaminants or moisture enter the charging port, do not attempt to charge until removed - it can destroy your battery, charger and pose a safety risk!

 - When inserting the charger tip to your battery's charging port, be careful, there should not be excessive weight on the charging tip from the wire or charger's black box.